Was ist ein Metaversum?

 • A totality of virtual and physical spaces requires compatible technical standards, protocols, interoperability, digital ownership, blockchain technologies and uniform legislation

-Technical innovations such as smartphones, smart glasses and iPods come as no surprise to science fiction fans.
-Ray Bradbury already described wireless earpods and portable media players in his classic "Fahrenheit 451" (1953).
-Digital assistants like Alexa and artificial intelligence have already appeared in science fiction novels like “2001 – A Space Odyssey” (1968).
-Tablets, smartphones, video calls, robots - the world of the 21st century.
-The twentieth century is populated with technologies that used to be just pipe dreams and fictions.
+For science fiction fans, technological innovations such as smartphones, smart glasses and iPods come as no surprise.
+Ray Bradbury already described wireless earpods and portable media players in his classic “Fahrenheit 451” (1953).
+Digital assistants like Alexa and artificial intelligences have already appeared in science fiction novels such as “2001: A Space Odyssey” (1968).
+Tablets, smartphones, video calls, robots – the world of the 21st century is populated with technologies that were previously just “pipe dreams” and fictions.

 Example 1: Second Life

-Since 2003, the online 3D infrastructure Second Life has enabled users to move around as avatars in self-created virtual spaces, make contacts, conclude deals, play games or communicate.
+Since 2003, the online 3D infrastructure Second Life has enabled users to move as an avatar in self-created virtual spaces, to make contacts, to conclude transactions, to play or to communicate.
 Second Life was developed as an open source platform by Linden Lab and had around one million users in 2013.
-SL is not an online game in the true sense of the word, as there is no "goal" and no definition of "winning" or "losing".
-In addition, numerous companies such as Microsoft, Intel, IBM or Adidas operate "in-world" shops, which opened up new possibilities for virtual marketing.
-Now over 17 years old, Second Life is considered one of the earliest versions of a rudimentary, practically implemented metaverse.
+SL is not an online game in the truest sense, as there is no “goal” and no definition of “winning” or “losing”.
+In addition, numerous companies such as Microsoft, Intel, IBM and Adidas operate “in-world” shops, which revealed new opportunities for virtual marketing.
+Now over 17 years old, Second Life is considered one of the earliest versions of a rudimentary, practical Metaverse.

 Example 2: MMO – Massively Multiplayer Online

-Massively multiplayer online games such as Fortnite, World of Warcraft (WoW), Minecraft, Roblox or Final Fantasy XIV are very popular.
-So-called MMOs are virtual persistent worlds that are used by thousands of players at the same time.
-MMOs can be divided into different concepts or concepts.
-Genres.
+Massively multiplayer online games such as Fortnite, World of Warcraft (WoW), Minecraft, Roblox and Final Fantasy XIV are very popular.
+So-called MMOs are virtual persistent worlds that thousands of players use at the same time.
+MMOs can be divided into different concepts or genres.
 There are online role-playing games, strategy games and virtual battlefields.
-Users of games like WoW or Final Fantasy XIV move in skins or skins.
-Avatars through thematically limited online worlds, play globally with other participants at the same time, buy virtual items with real money and follow their own or predefined game campaigns.
+Users of games like WoW or Final Fantasy XIV move through thematically limited online worlds in skins or avatars, play globally with other participants at the same time, buy virtual items with real money and follow their own or predefined game campaigns.

-In sandbox MMOs such as Minecraft, Roblox and Animal Crossings, on the other hand, players can design virtual rooms relatively freely and interact with other players.
-Since MMOs are currently thematically limited and offer little overlap with physical spaces, the line to the metaverse has not yet been crossed here.
+In sandbox MMOS like Minecraft, Roblox and Animal Crossings, players can design virtual rooms relatively freely and interact with other players.
+Since MMOs are currently thematically limited and offer little overlap with physical spaces, the border to the Metaverse has not yet been crossed here.
 This could change if MMOs are networked and gamers can move freely between different MMO rooms with their avatars.

 Metaverse and its importance for e-commerce

-The metaverse doesn't just offer users new ways to experience virtual spaces.
-Companies are also opening up new e-commerce options.
-The Corona crisis showed how flexibly a networked world can react to limited contacts when social and business life shifts to the metaverse.
-Especially with regard to the live analysis of user data, online shopping and cryptocurrencies such as Bitcoin, the metaverse opens up new marketing strategies.
+The Metaverse not only offers users new opportunities to experience virtual spaces.
+New e-commerce options are also opening up for companies.
+The Corona crisis showed how flexibly a networked world can react to limited contacts when social and business life shifts into the metaverse.
+The Metaverse opens up new marketing strategies, especially with regard to live analysis of user data, online shopping and cryptocurrencies such as Bitcoin.
 This includes opportunities to expand customer groups, create visibility for your own brand and interact with customers directly and worldwide.

-Advertising and marketing campaigns are carried out via targeted ads, Keyword analysis, Brand Building and Social-Media-Marketing will go far beyond social digital spaces if they are not limited to apps, web addresses and interfaces such as smartphones and laptops.
+Advertising and marketing campaigns will go far beyond targeted ads, keyword analysis, brand building and social media marketing if Social digital spaces are not just limited to apps, web addresses and interfaces such as smartphones and laptops.
 An example of this is concerts and events that have been moved to virtual stadiums and locations due to lockdowns.
-Other examples are digital counterparts of real locations and products that enable online viewings, fittings in virtual changing rooms or digital inspections (e.g. of used cars).
+Further examples include digital counterparts of real locations and products that enable online viewings, fittings in virtual changing rooms or digital inspections (e.g. of used cars).

 The Facebook Metaverse: Metaverse as a vision of the future

-Facebook's CEO Mark Zuckerberg is one of the strongest advocates and biggest investors in the metaverse.
+Facebook CEO Mark Zuckerberg is one of the strongest advocates and largest investors in the Metaverse.
 In 2021, he announced that he would transform Facebook into a metaverse company in the coming years.
-Facebook recently provided million in funding as part of the XR Programs and Research Fund to advance research and development programs on the metaverse within two years.
+Facebook recently provided $50 million in funding as part of the XR Programs and Research Fund to advance research and development programs on the Metaverse within two years.
 This also includes studies on the potential of AR wearables such as the planned smart glasses from Facebook Reality Labs.
-Metaverse is the new "computing platform," according to Facebook.
-For this reason, the online giant invests an estimated several billion dollars annually in the development of enabling technologies.
+According to Facebook, Metaverse is the new “computing platform”.
+For this reason, the online giant invests an estimated several billion dollars annually in the development of basic technologies.

-Facebook's currently largest metaverse project is called Horizon Workrooms and focuses on the "Metaverse for Work".
+Facebook's currently largest Metaverse project is called Horizon Workrooms and focuses on the “Metaverse for Work”.
 Currently available as a beta version of the Oculus app, Horizon Workrooms supports new forms of hybrid work models.
 Horizon users can actively collaborate with colleagues in other locations in the form of avatars in virtual conference rooms.
-Remote training programs, further training opportunities or customer consultations should also be considered here.
-With an estimated three billion monthly active users, Facebook is the largest social media company in the world.
-The "metaverse for work" is therefore only a first step into a world where users interact, design, play and buy in the metaverse without sharing a physical location.
+Remote training programs, further training opportunities or customer advice should also be considered here.
+With an estimated three billion active users per month, Facebook is the largest social media company in the world.
+The “Metaverse for Work” is just a first step towards a world in which users interact, create, play and buy in the Metaverse without sharing a physical location.